tanupoo/cisco-ipsec-health-checker/README.md

 Please note that it takes 15 seconds multiplied by the number of peers at most to check the all peers.

+It only supports SSH login.

 ## REQUIREMENT

 - only python2.7 is tested.  python3 is not tested.
 - [paramiko](http://www.paramiko.org/), a python module for ssh.
 The instruction to install paramiko is [here](http://www.paramiko.org/installing.html).
 - known_hosts

-you have to create known_hosts before you use this script. you have to login into the server at once.
+You have to login into the server once so as to create known_hosts before you use this script.

 ## USAGE